Lost Among Notes

 Synecdoche, AI

-Back to the current hype: there are thoughtful critics on this.
-For example Ed Zitron has good essays.
-I like Ted Chiang’s articles for The New Yorker, which are less topical, more broadly conceptual:
+There are thoughtful critics of the current hype.
+For example check Ed Zitron’s site1.
+I like Ted Chiang’s New Yorker articles2,3,4, which are less topical, more broadly conceptual.

-Some people recognize that these tools are not intelligent, so the term A.G.I. is now thrown around.
+Some people recognize that these tools are not intelligent, so the term A.G.I. is now thrown around (Artificial General Intelligence).
 On one hand I’m glad of the tacit admission that generative A.I. is not real intelligence.
 On the other hand I rage at the salesmanship.
 Since the current tools are now effectively synonymous with A.I., the pie is grown with a bigger term.
 Semantic inflation devalues words.

 Describing A.I. as Large Language Models and Machine Learning is about as meaningful as describing mathematics as differential geometry plus combinatorics.